usaid-cs/yesterday-i-learned/random.md

 - In Punjabi, a lakh is called lakkh.
 - [The Indian numbering system separates the first thousand with a comma, then a comma for every factor of 2.](https://en.wikipedia.org/wiki/Indian_numbering_system#Use_of_separators)
 - The D in [D-day](https://www.army.mil/e2/rv5_downloads/d-day/the-meaning-of-dday-fact.pdf) is also Day.
 So D-day is Day-day.
 There is also [H-hour](https://en.wiktionary.org/wiki/H-hour), which is---you guessed it---Hour-hour.
-- [_Collegiate institutes_](https://en.wikipedia.org/wiki/Collegiate_institute) offered arts and humanities education (...) for university-bound students. _High schools_ offered vocational and science programs for those planning to enter the workforce upon graduation. (...)
-It was quite quickly realized that this division did not work very well. (...)
-Eventually the two systems were merged in to a single secondary school system.
 - PornHub and LiveJasmin are the only pornographic websites in the world's top 50 visited websites.
 - Curling irons can [look like dildos](http://imgur.com/QXWT6EV).
 - [Level 1 holsters](https://www.youtube.com/watch?v=qIXc9NRLRJI&app=desktop) have a restraining latch that holds the gun.
 Level 2 holsters have a button that you need to press to get the gun out.
 You can still yank it out though, so Level 3 holsters have yet another thing covering the top of the gun to prevent yanking.